phax/ph-web/README.md

 # News and noteworthy

+* v9.6.0 - work in progress
+    * Updated to ph-commons 10
 * v9.5.3 - 2021-03-03
     * Extended `MailTransport` with default properties (e.g. for using other transport implementations)
 * v9.5.2 - 2021-01-11